Monsopiad Heritage Village

-Monsopiad Heritage Village (Kampung Tinungkus Monsopiad; Kampung Warisan Monsopiad) or also known by its former name of Monsopiad Cultural Village (Kampung Koubasanan Monsopiad; Kampung Budaya Monsopiad) is an open-air museum which is made up of several traditional buildings and a living museum in Sabah of Malaysia.
+Monsopiad Heritage Village (Kampung Tinungkus Monsopiad; Kampung Warisan Monsopiad) or also known by its former name of Monsopiad Cultural Village (Kampung Koubasanan Monsopiad; Kampung Budaya Monsopiad) is an open-air museum which is made up of several traditional buildings and a living museum in Sabah, Malaysia.
 Situated in Kuai Kandazon Village of Penampang District with the scenic view of Moyog River, which is about 16 km from Sabah's capital city of Kota Kinabalu, the heritage village houses the legacy of Monsopiad, a fearless Kadazan-Dusun warrior of the village of Kuai who lived between 200–300 years ago.

 History and background

 The heritage village (known as cultural village at the time) was opened to the public in 1996 to commemorate the Kadazan-Dusun warrior of Monsopiad.
 It is situated at the same exact spot where the warrior used to live and roam, where the village is also the first cultural village (aside from Mari Mari Cultural Village and Linangkit Cultural Village, which was established in 2008 and 2013 respectively) in Sabah.
 The direct descendants of Monsopiad solely established and manage the heritage village to remember their forefathers while at the same time appreciating the culture of the Kadazan-Dusuns.
 The establishment of the cultural village is entirely funded through private projects without any sort of financial support or grants from the government, where it also relies heavily on the support from the public to sustain it, with the entrance fee paid by the visitors going for the conservation of the heritage village, although there was an issue previously between the cultural village founders (a British businessman and his Kadazan wife, the distant descendant of Monsopiad) and the indigenous workers at the cultural village.